 - Completion of a formal admission interview, if selected.

 - Meet English language requirements.
-Scores on Tests of English Language (TOEFL or IELTS) must be submitted and are used to determine student placement in a one or two-semester pathway that includes English language coursework.
+Scores on Tests of English Language must be submitted and are used to determine direct entry into the PhD program or student placement in a one or two-semester pathway that includes English language coursework.
+The Nursing PhD program prefers the TOEFL, IELTS or Duolingo for English Proficiency consideration.
 A English Proficiency Exam waiver is available for eligible applicants.
 For more information about the English Proficiency Exam waiver click here and then make sure to click on the English Proficiency Exams section.

 - Requirements for Direct Admission: